2lindell/advent/docs/source.txt

 Understand the command "feed" as something new.
 Understand "feed [something]" or "feed [something] to [something]" as giving it to.
 Understand "feed [something] [something]" as giving it to (with nouns reversed).
 Rule for supplying a missing second noun while giving:
-	now the second noun is the noun;
+	unless the noun is a person:
+		say "[text of the can't give to a non-person rule response (A)][line break]";
+		continue the activity;
-	if the food is enclosed by the location: now the noun is the food;
+	if the food is enclosed by the location: now the second noun is the noun;
+		now the noun is the food;
 		say "(with [the noun])[command clarification break]";
 	otherwise: